rocketinsights/node-express-rest-boilerplate/README.md

 # Future Feature Ideas

-- [] - Authentication/Authorization (passportJS)
+- [ ] - Authentication/Authorization (passportJS)

 # To get started with Development with Docker (best option)

-This is a full fledged development environment with a database running alongside it in a container as well.
+This is a full fledged development environment which can be extended with a database or other data store running alongside it in a container as well.
 It will pickup any local changes you make *except for dependency updates*.

 Make sure you have [Docker for Mac](https://docs.docker.com/docker-for-mac/) and Docker Compose installed.